 Q: CJIS Network Access: How do I get access to the CJIS network?
 What are the connection parameters?

 A: You need to get approval from the Department of Criminal Justice Information Services (DCJIS) before accessing the CJIS network.
 See the CJIS Resources for Law Enforcement/Criminal Justice Agencies section of this website for additional information, including the CJIS Vendor Policy Guidelines .

 Once you have received approval to develop/test CJIS functionality, the DCJIS will put you in touch with the Executive Office of Public Safety and Security's Office of Technology and Information Services (OTIS) which will work with your organization to establish technical connectivity to the CJIS network.
 OTIS personnel will provide the connection parameters at that time.
-Depending on your approved scope proposal, your organization may need to submit a VPN User Application and/or a CJIS Broker Authorization form so that OTIS can make the server configurations necessary to support connectivity.
+Depending on your approved scope proposal, your organization may need to submit a VPN User Application and/or a CJIS Broker Authorization file size 1MB form so that OTIS can make the server configurations necessary to support connectivity.

 Q: Vendor Fingerprints: Who takes the fingerprints of vendor staff?
 How do I schedule an appointment to be fingerprinted?

 Fingerprints will be taken by the DCJIS at the DCJIS location in Chelsea Massachusetts.
 Once the project has been approved for development/testing, the DCJIS will contact the vendor to provide instructions and to schedule fingerprinting appointments.

 Q: New CJIS Transaction: My vendor organization has been approved by the DCJIS to provide a CJIS transaction.
 Do I need to submit another scope proposal if I want to implement another CJIS transaction?